 A unique opportunity to do analytical work in state government

-Types of jobs and internships
+Types of jobs

 Research Services is run similar to a consulting shop.
 Although we manage a number of ongoing programs, a major portion of our funding comes from fee-based contracts.
-This has resulted in an “accordion” staffing structure that consists of a core group of permanent staff who manage a fluctuating number of shorter-term staff, consultants, interns, and work/study students.

-These positions may require a varying range of skills, but ideal candidates possess strong research, writing, and project-management experience.
+Core staff positions require a varying range of skills, but ideal candidates possess strong research, writing, and project-management experience.
 Specialized technical skills – such as in GIS, database programming, or performance measurement – can be helpful but are not required in all positions.
 Core staff will typically juggle a variety of small and large assignments in ad hoc work teams.
 This is why strong interpersonal and organizational skills are as important as research skills.

 During legislative sessions, most staff assists in producing local government fiscal notes, so an affinity for fiscal analysis and legislative process is a definite plus.
 Experience is also helpful in grant writing, client relations, and a policy-savvy approach to developing research proposals.

 We use a variety of means to meet our shorter-term staffing needs, including project or non-permanent positions.
 Tasks range from highly specialized skills to entry-level research assistance.
 Core staff often starts out in shorter-term positions.